Hereloss/Bank-Tech-Test/README.md

 While under other circumstances (such as with a much larger project), I would outline my potential classes beforehand and consider how they interact before writing tests, because this project is comparatively small and the methodology I used to split out the classes, I decided that taking a complete test-driven approach to its design would be the most beneficial.
 During this I also ensured all the tests were set up independently, using Doubles and Mocks in the atm_spec file for this purpose.

+I then realised the ATM and bank classes were very similar, and had very similar functionality and so I combined these two classes, also removing the ability to see balance using a command as this is covered in the show account history command.

+I typically would not document easily readable classes/methods, however have done so in this case as Rubocop recommended to do so.

 ## How to use
 ### Set up
 Load up IRB or a REPL of your choice